arbor-sim/arbor/doc/python/mechanisms.rst

         # by comma-separated list of parameter after the base mechanism name.
         rev = arbor.mechanism('nernst/F=96485,x=ca')

-    Mechanisms can then be painted to a region.
-Different mechanism can be painted on top of each other.
+    Mechanisms can be painted to a region.
+Different mechanisms can be painted on top of each other.

     .. code-block:: Python